Complete Dynamic Logic of Communicating Hybrid Programs: Dynamic Logic of Communicating Hybrid Programs

 \end{definition}

 \newif\ifinterpreted\interpretedfalse

-[2][]{\pstate[#1]{#2}} [2]{\sem{#1}{}} Since programs and formulas are mutually dependent in their syntax, \rref{def:semantics_programs} and \rref{def:semantics_formulas} define the semantics by a mutual recursion on their structure.
+[2][]{\pstate[#1]{#2}} [2]{\sem{#1}{}} Since the syntax of programs and formulas is mutually dependent, \rref{def:semantics_programs} and \rref{def:semantics_formulas} define their semantics by a mutual recursion on their structure.
 The denotational semantics of CHPs \cite{Brieger2023} embeds \dL's Kripke semantics \cite{DBLP:journals/jar/Platzer08} into a linear history semantics for communicating programs \cite{AcHoare_Zwiers}.
-Additionally, parallel hybrid dynamics synchronize in the global time, \iest joint communication needs to agree on the time $\gtime$ and the final states on all shared real variables $\gtvec$.
+Additionally, parallel hybrid dynamics synchronize in the global time, \iest joint communication needs to agree on the time $\gtime$ and the final states need to agree on all shared real variables $\gtvec$.